 You will need GCSE Maths & English grade 4 or above and 1 ‘A’ Level or National Diploma or equivalent as a minimum requirement for a place on this course.
-We will also interview applicants and you will required to bring a portfolio of your work to the interview.
+We will also interview applicants and you are required to bring a portfolio of your work to the interview.

 Applicants returning to learning after a break may be considered on portfolio and interview alone.
 If you are sure of your eligibility please make an application and we can arrange an advice and guidance session to review your portfolio.

 We accept applications up to the beginning of the course. (subject to places still being available) However, we would advise that you apply as soon as possible after January as we can offer advice and guidance about other options at interview if you are not suitable for the course.

 *There is no fee if you are aged 18 on 31 August 2019.
 For learners aged 19 and over, there are low interest government loans available.
 You will not need to pay your fees up front.

 Book onto a Talk & Tour date to come along and see us, take a tour of the building, speak to tutors and past learners – dates are given below.
 Or if you know you want to enrol with us then download and complete the application form below (you can type into the PDF document) and read the guidance notes given, too.
 You need to do this as soon as possible to guarantee a place on the course.